osisoft/testing-content/content/api-reference/identity/identity-authorization-code-clients.md

 <a id="opIdAuthorizationCodeClients_Get Total Count Authorization Code Clients from Tenant"></a>

 Returns the total number of authorization code clients in a tenant.
 Optionally, check based on a list of requested clients.
 The value will be set in the Total-Count header.
-This endpoint is identical to the GET one but it does not return any objects in the body.
+This endpoint is identical to the GET method but it does not return any objects in the body.

 ### Request
 ```text